 It’s easy to get drawn in by trendy colours and finishes.
 But if you don’t also consider the quality and function of the furniture alongside its looks, then it’s very unlikely to be fit for use or stand the test of time.
 This is why you need to consider both function and form.

-Our frosted glass table tops, for example, not only look effortlessly sleek, but they are also functional too.
-The glass is easy to wipe clean and weather resistant, while the frosted top stops you getting a glaring reflection in the sun.
+Our frosted glass tabletops, for example, not only look effortlessly sleek, but they are also functional too.
+The glass is easy to wipe clean and weather resistant, while the frosted top stops you getting a glaring reflection in the sun – ideal qualities for an outdoor table and dining chairs.

-Our range of dining benches has also been designed with style and practicality in mind.
+Our range of outdoor and patio sofa sets has also been designed with style and practicality in mind.
 The bench cushions are showerproof and can be removed for cleaning making them perfect for garden seating.
-However, they also have the comfort, look and style of indoor seating, ticking all of the right boxes!
+However, they also have the comfort, look and style of indoor seating, ticking all the right boxes!

 Mistake 5: Forgetting About The Finer Details